How To Lighten Dark Hair At Home

 Do’s and don’ts for how to bleach black hair

-So, now that you know a little more about how to lighten dark hair, we thought it might be extra helpful to take a look at some of our top do’s and don’ts:
+So, now that you know a little more about how to lighten dark hair at home, we thought it might be extra helpful to take a look at some of our top do’s and don’ts:

 - Know your colour and tone – Whenever you dye your hair at home, it’s absolutely essential to know your existing hair colour, level and tone before you start.
 That’s especially true when you’re learning how to lighten dark hair.
 Hair level charts give a general colour name and number and tell you which pigments contribute to your colour, but they do vary by brand, so check the website of the brand you’re intending to use.

 - Look after those locks – Your hair is precious.
 Be good to it.
-You really do need to invest in proper hair care after bleaching, such as a deep conditioning treatment that will restore the hair fibres.
+You really do need to invest in proper hair care after using a bleach at home hair dye kit, such as a deep conditioning treatment that will restore the hair fibres.
 Otherwise, it will dry out fast and look very sad.
 Use shampoos and conditioners that are specially formulated for bleached or coloured hair to preserve the colour and help keep your hair nourished.
 Regular use of deep conditioning treatments will also help to keep your hair nourished, smooth, and soft.

 - Give your hair time to recover – Dyeing and constant home hair bleaching damages hair.
 It’s not a great idea to be a serial dyer.
 Seriously, hair needs time to recover, so don’t even consider bleaching hair that is already bleached.
 If you only need to touch up your roots, then only bleach your roots.